-Graduate students who receive financial aid at Delta State University must conform to the standards for Satisfactory Academic Progress set by the University and outlined here.
+Graduate students who receive financial aid at Delta State University must conform to the standards for SAP set by the University and outlined here.
 These standards encourage graduate students to successfully complete their program of study in a timely manner.
-It is important to remember that this SAP policy is administered by the Office of Student Financial Assistance and is separate from the Scholastic Standards administered by the Office of the Vice-President for Academic Affairs.
+It is important to remember that this SAP policy is administered by the Office of Financial Aid and is separate from the scholastic standards administered by the Office of Academic Affairs.